Looking for a Popular European Payment Provider? Why not Consider Neteller?

 - No fees for sending and receiving money – It is the Neteller Forex brokers that have to pay the charges.

-- Redeemable reward points – Points can be earnt every time a deposit or withdrawal is made, which can then be redeemed for cash.
+- Redeemable reward points – Points can be earned every time a deposit or withdrawal is made, which can then be redeemed for cash.
 There are also a number of exclusive promotions.

-- VIP program – VIP customers get to enjoy a selection of special benefits including multiple currency accounts, VIP chat service, flexible transaction limits, lower FX fees, dedicated VIP manager, and much more.
+- VIP programme – VIP customers get to enjoy a selection of special benefits including multiple currency accounts, VIP chat service, flexible transaction limits, lower FX fees, dedicated VIP manager, and much more.

 - Fairly high deposit fees – Compared with a number of other online payment providers, Neteller deposit fees are a little on the steep side.
 In fact, they range from as little as 1% to as much as 7%.

 - Restricted withdrawal options – Deposit options are vast, but the withdrawal options are very limited.
 They include bank draft, bank transfer, member wire, money transfer or Net+ prepaid Mastercard.